 The Schwinn 130 is a good buy if you want a low impact, high-quality machine at a bargain price.

-At around $300, it has a lot to offer, including a ton of workout programs and resistance levels to choose from.
+At around $400, it has a lot to offer, including plenty of workout programs and resistance levels to choose from.
 It’s also small, easy to use, and easy to assemble.

 It’s even backed by a surprisingly solid warranty.

-The biggest drawback is that it’s lacking in some of the more advanced features, like telemetry heart rate monitoring and bluetooth.
+The biggest drawback is that it’s lacking in some of the more advanced features, like speakers, USB charging, and fans.

 However, if you’re looking for one of the best budget friendly uprights around, the Schwinn 130 is a safe bet.
 For the price, it’s tough to beat.